-In general terms, the solution to poverty is the replacement of a capitalist economic system by communism - a political and economic system in which the private ownership of property is abolished; everything is held 'in common' (owned 'by everyone').
-The organisation of the workplace along communist principles effectively removes the relationships (ownerworker, employer-employee) that create economic and social inequality.
+In general terms, the solution to poverty is the replacement of a Capitalist economic system by:

-In other words, Marxists see capitalist societies as incapable of reform (in terms of either reducing levels of inequality or solving problems of poverty).
-On the contrary, inequality is built into the economic system and poverty has its social and economic uses for a ruling class (providing, as we have noted, a reserve army of labour, for example).
+Communism - a political and economic system in which the private ownership of property is abolished; everything is held "in common" (owned "by everyone").
+The organisation of the workplace along Communist principles effectively removes the relationships (ownerworker, employer - employee) that create economic and social inequality.
+In other words, Marxists see Capitalist societies as incapable of reform (in terms of either reducing levels of inequality or solving problems of poverty).
+On the contrary, inequality is built into the

+(providing, as we've noted, a reserve army of labour, for example).